Short Interest in Encompass Health Co. (NYSE:EHC) Expands By 18.0%

 Encompass Health Co.
-(NYSE:EHC) was the recipient of a significant increase in short interest in the month of October.
-As of October 15th, there was short interest totalling 2,160,000 shares, an increase of 18.0% from the September 30th total of 1,830,000 shares.
-Based on an average daily volume of 599,400 shares, the days-to-cover ratio is currently 3.6 days.
-Currently, 2.2% of the shares of the stock are sold short.
+(NYSE:EHC) was the target of a large growth in short interest during the month of October.
+As of October 15th, there was short interest totalling 2,160,000 shares, a growth of 18.0% from the September 30th total of 1,830,000 shares.
+Approximately 2.2% of the company’s stock are short sold.
+Based on an average daily volume of 599,400 shares, the short-interest ratio is currently 3.6 days.

-Encompass Health (NYSE:EHC) last posted its quarterly earnings results on Wednesday, October 27th.
-The company reported $1.03 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.06 by ($0.03).
-The business had revenue of $1.28 billion for the quarter, compared to analysts’ expectations of $1.31 billion.
+Encompass Health (NYSE:EHC) last posted its quarterly earnings data on Wednesday, October 27th.
+The company reported $1.03 EPS for the quarter, missing the consensus estimate of $1.06 by ($0.03).
 Encompass Health had a net margin of 8.10% and a return on equity of 19.87%.
-The business’s quarterly revenue was up 9.4% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.78 earnings per share.
-Equities analysts expect that Encompass Health will post 4.33 earnings per share for the current year.
+The firm had revenue of $1.28 billion during the quarter, compared to analysts’ expectations of $1.31 billion.
+During the same quarter in the previous year, the company posted $0.78 EPS.
+Encompass Health’s revenue for the quarter was up 9.4% on a year-over-year basis.
+Equities analysts anticipate that Encompass Health will post 4.33 earnings per share for the current year.

-Institutional investors have recently bought and sold shares of the company.
-Eagle Bay Advisors LLC purchased a new stake in shares of Encompass Health during the second quarter worth about $37,000.
-Meeder Asset Management Inc. boosted its holdings in shares of Encompass Health by 54.5% during the second quarter.
-Meeder Asset Management Inc. now owns 655 shares of the company’s stock worth $51,000 after purchasing an additional 231 shares during the period.
-Bbva USA purchased a new stake in shares of Encompass Health during the second quarter worth about $59,000.
-Berman Capital Advisors LLC boosted its holdings in shares of Encompass Health by 75.1% during the second quarter.
-Berman Capital Advisors LLC now owns 788 shares of the company’s stock worth $61,000 after purchasing an additional 338 shares during the period.
-Finally, Maverick Capital Ltd. purchased a new stake in shares of Encompass Health during the second quarter worth about $73,000.
-Institutional investors own 91.28% of the company’s stock.
+EHC has been the subject of a number of analyst reports.
+Royal Bank of Canada lifted their price target on Encompass Health from $102.00 to $104.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.
+UBS Group initiated coverage on Encompass Health in a research note on Thursday, September 23rd.
+They set a “buy” rating and a $98.00 price target for the company.
+Truist Securities cut their price target on Encompass Health from $100.00 to $88.00 and set a “buy” rating for the company in a research note on Wednesday, October 13th.
+Credit Suisse Group lifted their price target on Encompass Health from $96.00 to $98.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.
+Finally, BMO Capital Markets cut their target price on Encompass Health from $102.00 to $75.00 and set an “outperform” rating on the stock in a research note on Monday.
+One equities research analyst has rated the stock with a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $89.00.

-Several research firms have recently weighed in on EHC.
-Royal Bank of Canada upped their price target on shares of Encompass Health from $102.00 to $104.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
-Mizuho reduced their target price on Encompass Health from $94.00 to $80.00 and set a “buy” rating on the stock in a research note on Wednesday.
-Truist Securities reduced their target price on Encompass Health from $100.00 to $88.00 and set a “buy” rating on the stock in a research note on Wednesday, October 13th.
-Truist reduced their target price on Encompass Health from $100.00 to $88.00 and set a “buy” rating on the stock in a research note on Wednesday, October 13th.
-Finally, Credit Suisse Group increased their target price on Encompass Health from $96.00 to $98.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.
-One investment analyst has rated the stock with a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $89.00.
+A number of institutional investors have recently bought and sold shares of EHC.
+Macquarie Group Ltd. lifted its stake in Encompass Health by 942.7% in the second quarter.
+Macquarie Group Ltd. now owns 1,031,359 shares of the company’s stock valued at $80,477,000 after purchasing an additional 932,445 shares during the last quarter.
+DekaBank Deutsche Girozentrale raised its holdings in Encompass Health by 5,687.8% during the 3rd quarter.
+DekaBank Deutsche Girozentrale now owns 612,991 shares of the company’s stock valued at $46,886,000 after acquiring an additional 602,400 shares during the period.
+Point72 Asset Management L.P. raised its holdings in Encompass Health by 77.9% during the 2nd quarter.
+Point72 Asset Management L.P. now owns 878,000 shares of the company’s stock valued at $68,510,000 after acquiring an additional 384,400 shares during the period.
+Man Group plc raised its holdings in Encompass Health by 346.5% during the 2nd quarter.
+Man Group plc now owns 356,623 shares of the company’s stock valued at $27,827,000 after acquiring an additional 276,749 shares during the period.
+Finally, Great Lakes Advisors LLC bought a new stake in Encompass Health during the 2nd quarter valued at $20,725,000.
+Institutional investors and hedge funds own 91.28% of the company’s stock.

 About Encompass Health